nasa-gibs/worldview/README.md

 ## Updates

 To update Worldview, pull down any branch or tag from GitHub.
-From the `master` branch (default), to update to the latest stable version of Worldview, run `git pull`.
+From the `main` branch (default), to update to the latest stable version of Worldview, run `git pull`.

 **Note:** This project uses [Semantic Versioning](https://semver.org/).
 Updates to the major version number in [package.json](package.json) indicate a breaking change; _update with caution_.